Cooking with Tofu

 The block of tofu is a type of bean curd made by coagulating soy milk.
 The production process can yield various types of blocks ranging from the softest (silken) to soft, firm, and extra firm.

-Because the flavor profile of tofu is very neutral and its texture is very spongey and absorbent, it’s perfect to be worked into various recipes.
+And because the flavor profile of tofu is very neutral and its texture is very spongey and absorbent, it’s a perfect ingredient to be worked into various recipes.

 Cooking With Tofu